Cardboy0/toolbox/doesThisStuffWorkForMe/readme.md

 In that case you can use the .py script in this specific subfolder to do a quick check - it does a bunch of tests with (almost) all other script contents in this repository to check if they still work.

 ## How do I test?
+There are two ways:
+#1: Running the test script directly:
 1. Create a new empty Blender Project **inside this subfolder**
 2. Open the **checkFunctionality.py** script in that project.
 3. Run it
 4. Check the console for any print statements or raised exceptions.

+#2: Running as part of an add-on
+1. Simply import the module and run the `run()` function (in an Operator or something similar)
+2. The run() function returns True when everything succeeded or False if not.

 ## What repository???
 If, for some reason, this readme file exists as a lone file on your computer, or the parent folder disappeared: